bdeboe/isc-integratedml-covid/README.md

   do ##class(COVID.Utils).Download()
   ```

 Calling this method repetitively will pull the latest version of the source files and amend what's already in your database.

+When installing this module using ZPM, the `Download()` method is called as part of the configure step.
+To refresh the data, you can either `zpm load` the module again, or call `Download()` manually using the command above.

 ## Exploring the data